Saturday, February 28, 2026

 Sweet Pea with her pups.
 All are doing well, and Sweet Pea's coat is growing in again.

 The rest of the dogs were surrendered by the homeowner last week at a court hearing.
 They have been moved to a great dog training facility in Medford where they are being evaluated by trained staff.
 Vets and techs have been working this week to bring them all up to date on vaccinations, heartworm and brucellosis testing.
-They will all be spayed or neutered before going out to their new homes.
 Many will be adopted in the west, but many will also come east.
 We have applications from coast to coast from folks who want to adopt them.

 Susan and I are screening the applications, and others are coordinating supplies to the western fosters, Jackson County Animal Control, and the training facility that has the dogs now.
 Transport east will probably be by volunteers who fly dogs around the country.
 Boarding facilities to house the dogs until adopters pick them up have to be arranged.
 There is a lot of activity that will be happening to get these dogs into their homes.